Skip to main content

 6 mentions Positive Neutral Negative

-• “The graphical style, music, and general atmosphere in the game are spot on; I'd encourage the devs to work on and fix the small issues, and they'll have a pretty enjoyable little game.”
+• “The graphical style, music, and general atmosphere in the game is spot on; with some fixes to small issues, it will be a pretty enjoyable experience.”

 • “The atmosphere leans heavily into paranoia and isolation, reinforcing the idea that every mistake carries consequences.”